Our Family Mediation Fees

-Divorce mediation fees are just a fraction of this price.
-Here’s an outline of our divorce mediation fees to help you prepare for the cost of your divorce.
+Family mediation fees are just a fraction of this price.
+Here’s an outline of our family mediation fees to help you prepare for your separation or divorce.

 Where you instruct us to initiate mediation with another party there is a commitment fee of $125 (plus GST).
 This fee will be fully deducted from your share of the fixed fee for mediation when that is confirmed.

-Our standard fixed fees for divorce mediation are:
+Our standard fixed fees for family mediation (all fees are plus GST)